If we’re honest, studying the Bible can be a little intimidating.

 - Blue Letter Bible website or app – if you’re a nerd like me and like digging into the meanings of the original Greek and Hebrew words – this is a great resource!
 It also provides links to commentaries for the verse or passage you’re reading

 - Another resource for the nerd: Precept Austin has incredible Greek and Hebrew word studies for when you want to take a deep dive into a particular word.

 - Desiring God’s website has articles and sermons on almost every topic imaginable.
 Often if I’m looking for further insight into a book or chapter of the Bible, I just check out Piper’s sermons on that section of Scripture

 - If you’re studying the Psalms, Charles Spurgeon’s chapter-by-chapter commentaries are incredible

-- detailed PDF on how to study the Bible inductively
+- This detailed PDF on how to study the Bible inductively